Kitty Swink

 Kathryn Swink (born October 22, 1954) is an American film, stage, and television actress.

+Early life

+Swink was born in Portland, Oregon in 1954, where her father, Don Swink, worked as an attorney.

 Career

 Swink made her film debut in a minor role in the 1987 comedy Like Father Like Son, followed by a supporting part in Paul Schrader's biopic Patty Hearst (1988).
 She has worked primarily in television, including guest appearances on Star Trek: Deep Space Nine (1999), Judging Amy (2005), and Without a Trace (2006).

 In addition to film and television, Swink has appeared in theater, including productions of Ladyhouse Blues in 2013 for the Andak Stage Company in Los Angeles, California.

+Personal life

+Swink married actor Armin Shimerman in May 1981.

+Swink survived breast cancer and in 2004, was diagnosed with late-stage pancreatic cancer after experiencing chronic back pain, unexplained weight loss, and jaundice.
+Seventeen days after her diagnosis, she underwent surgery to remove lymph nodes, half of her stomach, pancreas, gallbladder, and part of her intestines.
+She was given a 4% chance of surviving the next five years.
+Swink is involved in pancreatic cancer organizations to raise awareness and funds for patients with the disease.